rarahnamoun/LifeTimeDistributions/README.md

 contributes to the understanding of complex network dynamics and offers insights into the application of machine learning techniques for analyzing network behavior and longevity.
+## Project Structure
+report.pdf: Reports on the findings and methodology.
+src: Contains the source code for the project.